Table of Contents

 This is called evolution.
 Evolution took place and resulted in biodiversity.

 Let’s learn more about classification and evolution.

 Classification is generally defined as the method of distinguishing and arranging different types of living and fossil species into a hierarchical, multi-level classification.

 Classification and Evolution

-According to Scientists estimations, there are about 8.7 million living species, which is still increasing.
-Among which, some are known, while some are unknown.
+According to Scientists’ estimations, there are about 8.7 million living species, which is still increasing.
+Among these, some are known, while some are unknown.
 For the ease of study and identification of these organisms, they have been classified into different groups based on different criteria.
-This procedure of arranging the organisms in a hierarchical series of groups is termed as the Biological classification.
+This procedure of arranging the organisms in a hierarchical series of groups is termed Biological classification.

 There were different criteria to be followed in the arrangement of organisms into categories.
 Every classification started with a basic design, characteristics, similarities, dissimilarities, etc.

-During the 18th century, most of the scientists had a wrong belief that both Earth and all the living organisms present on it had been created suddenly.
-With the introduction of the modern taxonomy system by Carolus Linnaeus, it had changed all their thoughts and the view of the evolution.
+During the 18th century, most scientists had a wrong belief that both Earth and all the living organisms present on it had been created suddenly.
+The introduction of the modern taxonomy system by Carolus Linnaeus, it had changed all their thoughts and their view of evolution.